Rowing

 • Students must confirm their review of the concussion awareness resource and Concussion Code of Conduct prior to participation.

-• Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for communication with parents/guardians, the location of an off-site activity, means of transportation, supervision ratios, and parent/guardian permission.
+• Refer to school board policies and procedures (i.e., transportation, excursion/field trip) for parents/guardian communication and permission (for example, the location of an off-site activity, description of the activity and physical environment, means of transportation, inherent risks of the activity, supervision).

 • Previous training, fitness level, and the length of time and intensity of physical activity must be taken into consideration.